Nilpotent $n$-tuples in $SU(2)$: Introduction

 \section{Introduction}

-Spaces of homomorphisms have been of interest for a long time now.
-One of the basic problems is to compute the number of connected components.
-Given a finitely generated group $\Gamma$ on $k$ generators and a topological group $G$, the set of homomorphisms $\Hom(\Gamma,G)$ is in one to one correspondence with the subset of the product $G^k$ consisting of $k$-tuples satisfying the relations that hold among the generators; we topologize $\Hom(\Gamma,G)$ as a subspace of $G^k$, the resulting space is independent of the chosen generators.
-In this paper we mainly focus on the spaces of homomorphisms from the finitely generated free nilpotent groups $F_n/\Gamma^{q+1}_n$ of nilpotency class $q$, to the Lie group $SU(2)$. $F_n$ stands for the free group on $n$ generators and $\Gamma^q_n:=\Gamma^q(F_n)$ is the $q$-th stage of the descending central series of $F_n$.
-As noted in \cite{Villarreal}, the case $q=2$ is the same as computing the space of almost commuting tuples of $SU(2)$ which were completely described by Adem, Cohen and G\'omez \cite{Ad4}.
-We generalize this for $n$-tuples that generate groups of nilpotency class at most $q$, where $q\geq 3$.
-We prove that all non-abelian nilpotent subgroups of $SU(2)$ are conjugated to the quaternion group $Q_8$ or to one of the generalized quaternions $Q_{2^{q+1}}$ of order $2^{q+1}$.
-Using this we prove the following.
+Given a discrete group $\Gamma$ and a topological group $G$, we topologize the set of homomorphisms $\Hom(\Gamma,G)$ as a subspace of $G^\Gamma$, where the latter space is given the product topology.
+In the most commonly studied case, $\Gamma$ is finitely generated.
+If $\Gamma$ has $k$ generators, $\Hom(\Gamma,G)$ is in one to one correspondence with the subset of the product $G^k$ consisting of $k$-tuples satisfying the relations that hold among the generators, and the topology we gave $\Hom(\Gamma,G)$ agrees with its topology as a subspace of $G^k$.
+In this paper we give a full description of the spaces of homomorphisms of a discrete nilpotent group $\Gamma$, to the Lie group $SU(2)$.
+We do this by showing that all non-abelian nilpotent subgroups of $SU(2)$ are conjugate to one of the generalized quaternions $Q_{2^q}$ of order $2^q$.